samjulien/blog/_posts/2017-07-11-real-world-angular-series-part-5.markdown

 * Transition `void => *`: element is being added (alias: `:enter`)
 * Transition `* => void`: element is being removed (alias: `:leave`)

-Angular animation also now supports [automatic property calculation](https://angular.io/guide/animations#automatic-property-calculation)!
+Angular animation also supports [automatic property calculation](https://angular.io/guide/animations#automatic-property-calculation)!
 Because Angular animations are now backed by JavaScript with the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API), we no longer have to animate to an arbitrary `max-height` to accomodate animation of elements with dynamic dimensions.
 If an asterisk is used as a CSS property value, the value is _computed at runtime_ and plugged into the animation automatically.

 ### Notes on Animation

 I personally prefer Option 1 for animations because I find it easier to read the two complete states that are being transitioned.
 However, Option 2 allows you to see exactly _which_ CSS properties are changing between states and what they're transitioning to and from.
 Pick an approach that makes the most sense to _you_.

 In both approaches, note that `overflow-y: 'hidden'` is included in both states.
-This style is needed by the animation, so it's included in the animation JS rather than in CSS.
+This style is needed by the _animation_ specifically, so it's included in the animation JS rather than in CSS.
 Needing to remember to apply it with CSS whenever we add the animation somewhere would prove cumbersome and not very future-proof.
 It's safer to include all animation-supporting styles with the animation itself.

 {% include tweet_quote.html quote_text="Animations in Angular are powerful and provide devs with authorship flexibility." %}